-As the application ecosystem continues to evolve, software testers are constantly learning new ways to ensure end user experiences do not get impacted in a negative way.
-In fact, testing services providers that like to stay ahead of the curve are already adopting new ways to make software applications deliver richer and more intuitive experiences which the new, evolved application ecosystem offers.
+As the application ecosystem continues to evolve, software testing companies are constantly learning new ways to ensure end user experiences do not get impacted in a negative way.
+In fact, software testing services providers that like to stay ahead of the curve are already adopting new ways to make software applications deliver richer and more intuitive experiences which the new, evolved application ecosystem offers.

 Open source is going to continue to contribute to innovation.
-Testing organizations and in-house testing teams will remain open to wider adoption of open source testing tools for test automation, DevOps and Agile.
+Software testing service providers and in-house testing teams will remain open to wider adoption of open source testing tools for test automation, DevOps and Agile.
 Choice and availability of support forums for open source technologies remains a major contributing factor to their adoption and the trend will grow.

 The emergence of SMAC has given a new outlook to application performance.
 And businesses are realizing the need to upgrade their IT strategy in order to meet the changed requirements of modern users.
 And so to make their software application suites ready and responsive to social, mobile, analytics and cloud demands; software development companies are focusing on testing strategies tailored to optimally verify and validate applications around SMAC technologies.
 Responsive testing service providers have developed new approaches, strategies and application testing folds to make applications market ready in the era of SMAC.